 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 U.S.C. §1092(f)) is also referred to the Clery Act, and requires all colleges and universities across the United States who received federal funding to disclose information about crime on and around their campuses.
-The Appalachian Police Department maintains a close relationship with all police departments where they own or control property to ensure that crimes reported directly to these police departments that involve the University are brought to the attention of the Appalachian Police Department.
+The Clery Act Compliance Coordinator maintains a close working relationship with the Appalachian Police Department and local police departments where the university own or control property to ensure that crimes reported directly to these police departments that involve the University are brought to the attention of the Appalachian Police Department.

-The Appalachian Police Department collects the crime statistics disclosed in the charts through a number of methods.
-All reported crimes on campus are entered into a records management system.
-The university's Clery Compliance Team meets at a minimum of once a month and analyzes these reports to ensure they are appropriately classified in the correct crime category.
-The Clery Act Compliance Coordinator routinely examines the data to ensure that all reported crimes are recorded in accordance with the crime definition outlined in the FBI Uniform Crime Reporting Handbook and the FBI National Incident-Based Reporting System Handbook.
+The Clery Act Compliance Coordinator collects the crime statistics disclosed in the charts through a number of methods.
+All reported crimes on campus are entered into a records management system in the Appalachian Police Department.
+The Clery Act Compliance Coordinator routinely examines the data to ensure that all reported crimes are recorded in accordance with the crime definition outlined in the FBI Uniform Crime Reporting Handbook andthe FBI National Incident-Based Reporting System Handbook.
 In addition to the crime data that the Appalachian Police maintains, the statistics below also include crimes that are reported through the Campus Security Authorities as defined in this report.
 The statistics reported here generally reflect the number of criminal incidents reported to the various authorities.
 The statistics reported for the sub categories on liquor laws, drug laws, and weapons offenses represents the number of people arrested or referred to campus judicial authorities for respective violations, not the number of offenses documented.
 A special thanks to the university's Clery Act Compliance Committee, who meet at a minimum of once per quarter to discuss and review Clery Act policies, procedures, training and the Annual Security and Fire Security Report.